Mealman1551/ArchivedDataCodec/README.md

 ## GitLab

-I have 2 ADC Repos on Gitlab, one is a continuously updated mirror of the Main branch (Stable only), and the other is the Canary repo, meant to be before Aurora.
+I have 2 ADC Repos on Gitlab, one is a continuously updated mirror of the Main branch , and the other is the Canary repo, meant to be before Aurora.

-Mirror/Main(Stable) GitLab repo of ADC: [ADC on GitLab](https://gitlab.com/Mealman1551/ADC)
+Mirror GitLab repo of ADC: [ADC on GitLab](https://gitlab.com/adc-project/ADC-mirror)

-Unstable (Aurora) is only on GitHub!

 ---